tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 {% endhighlight swift %}

 <p><b>3.
 Type Conversions</b></p>
 Type conversions can be done in 3 ways in Swift.
-For instance, if I am trying to convert an Integer of 3 into a Double, I could write either of the following lines of code:
+For instance, conversion of an Integer of 3 into a Double can be done by writing either of the following lines of code:

 {% highlight swift %}
 let doubleValue = Double(3)